-Timely Warnings are typically issued on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the following:
+Safety Notifications (timely warnings) are typically issued on a case-by-case basis in light of all the facts surrounding a crime, including factors such as the following:

-- The nature of the crime. - The continuing danger to the campus community. - The possible risk of compromising law enforcement efforts.
+The nature of the crime.

+- The continuing danger to the campus community. - The possible risk of compromising law enforcement efforts. - · WPI will not issue Safety Notification (timely warning) for crimes exclusively reported to a pastoral or professional counselor.